-For you it is an opportunity to get to know the potential client, decide if you are a good fit and "sell" them on you as a coach.
+For you it is an opportunity to get to know the potential client, decide if you are a good match for coaching and "sell" yourself as a coach.
 For the client it is an opportunity to sound you out as being the right coach for them before committing.

-The before session questions are to to help you do what you can within reason to make sure the person who wants to book a Discovery Session is genuinely interested and isn't treating this just an opportunity to get some free life coaching.
+The Before Session Questions are to to help you do what you can, within reason, to make sure the person who wants to book a Discovery Session is genuinely interested in being coached and/or isn't treating this just an opportunity to get some free life coaching.

-I would emphasise this is what I do and by no means prescriptive.
-You might have your own ideas and questionto add in or leave out, but these questions (see below) will give you a starting point.
+I would emphasise this is what I do and is by no means prescriptive.
+You might have your own ideas and question to add in or leave out.
+But these questions (see below) will give you a starting point.
 If you do have something to add please let me know through my contact form.

 I'm really looking forward to talking with you and want us both to get the most from this Discovery Session.
 There are a few things I would like you to think about and answer the questions below as best you can.
 It's in Microsoft Word, so just fill in the answers to the questions and email back me before we talk at (email address).

 After you have had a brief 'rapport-building' welcome chat, the first thing to do is briefly go over the completed pre-discovery session questions, and answer any questions they may have.

 Then go a bit deeper on what they have told you on their pre-questionnaire about their challenges.

 I used the next 8 questions and suggestions to avoid the session going nowhere.
 They also provide a context that enables you to ask for a commitment and set a date in an elegant and non-confrontational way.

 Of course, not all of the questions I used will be usable in every case.
 Each client presents to you differently and will relate with you in different ways.
 However, I find that these are a powerful basis for a successful session.